907th/vim-auto-save/README.md

 download [packaged version](http://www.vim.org/scripts/script.php?script_id=4521)
 from vim.org.

 # Usage

 AutoSave is disabled by default, run `:AutoSaveToggle` to enable/disable it.

 # Options

-## On Startup
+## Enable on Startup

 If you want the plugin to be enabled on startup use the `g:auto_save` option.